armory/docs/content/en/includes/cdaas/rna-install-helm.md

    You can specify the path to your customized values file using `-f <your-path>values.yaml` or you can override values using the command line `--set <key:value>`.
 Refer to the [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing) section in the Helm docs.

 1. You can go to the [Agents page](https://console.cloud.armory.io/configuration/agents) in the CD-as-a-Service Console to verify that your RNA has been installed and is communicating with CD-as-a-Service.
-If you do not see the RNA, check the cluster logs to see if the RNA is running.
+If you do not see the RNA, check your cluster logs to see if the RNA is running.